 Modern Indian history is incomplete without Sardar Vallabhbhai Patel.
 His vision, his work, and his principles were highly remarkable in Independent India.

-- Civil services in Independent India: According to many, the actual acknowledgement for formation of the Indian Civil Service in free India goes to Sardar Patel.
+According to many, the actual acknowledgment for the formation of the Indian Civil Service in free India goes to Sardar Patel.
 The Indian Civil Service, formed by the British Government was to protect and strengthen their rule in India.
-Sarder Patel, on the other hand, wanted a strong and independent civil service.
+Sardar Patel, on the other hand, wanted a strong and independent civil service.
 He had put his support for a Federal Civil Service.
 The Civil Service established in Democratic India should serve the people of India.
 His argument led to form a groundwork for Unified National Administration.
 And today, we do have the Indian Administrative Service, the Indian Police Service, and the Indian Forest Service for the people.
 But, we cannot say whether Patel’s ideology in the true sense has been followed or not as most of these civil servants, barring a few, are in the clutches of corruption and politicians.
-However, we cannot deny the fact that Patel had a vision to create a strong and vibrant administrative system but unfortunately he did not live long to fulfill his dream.
+However, we cannot deny the fact that Patel had the vision to create a strong and vibrant administrative system but unfortunately he did not live long to fulfill his dream.

 o Cautioning him about the threat to India and impending war from China.